serenov/Image-tracer-/README.md

 ### control for logs:
 "d" for poping the present coordinates from the log.<br/>
 spacebar for emptying the log.<br/>
-press any key for displaying object array.<br/>
+press any key for displaying logs object array.<br/>